wlerin/feralfilehosting/Feral Wiki/Installable software/Deluge Daemon - Remote control with the local Thin client/readme.md

 This FAQ requires you have already installed Deluge using the [**Install Software** link in your Manager](https://www.feralhosting.com/manager/) link in the manager for your slot.

-A Web Gui is great, but nothing compares to the cold hard configurable application.
-And deluge allows you to have the best of both worlds.

-To be able to connect your local deluge client to your remote daemon and interact with it as if it were running locally is easy and just takes a few steps.

 In SSH do these commands.
 Use this FAQ if you do not know how to SSH into your slot: [SSH basics - Putty](https://www.feralhosting.com/faq/view?question=12)

+To be able to connect your local deluge client to your remote daemon and interact with it as if it were running locally is easy and just takes a few steps.

+Bash Script:
+---

 This bash script will do the following things for you.:

 **1:** Print your hostname and daemon port
 **2:** Print your username and password
-**3:** Enable remote access
-**4:** Kill deluge and the Web Gui

-> **Important note:** You will need to wait up to five minutes for the system to restart Deluge and the WebUi

 You will then be able to connect to deluge using the thin client with the information printed by the script.